 Who doesn't love biting into a crisp, colorful apple (Malus pumila)?
 For apple lovers, it is truly disappointing to discover ugly brown spots on the skin of the fruit.
 If you grow your own apples, it is even more disappointing because you've lost some of your hard-earned crop.
 There are many reasons apples get brown spots on their skin.
 Some are preventable, and some are not.

 Video of the Day

-Cedar quince rust causes discoloration of the skin, as well as brown spongy areas right under the skin.
+Cedar quince rust causes discoloration of the apple's skin as well as brown, spongy areas right under the skin.
 The fungus responsible for apple scab also causes brown lesions.
-Bitter rot, black rot, white rot and sooty blotch are additional fungal diseases that can cause brown spots on apple skins.
+Black rot, white rot, and sooty blotch are additional fungal diseases that can cause brown spots on apple skin.

 Once apples have been picked, they must be stored properly to keep them crisp and free of blemishes.
-If you store apples at cold temperatures for more than two months, they can begin to grow brown spots, and this type of discoloration is called storage scald, according to the Clemson University Extension.
-This occurs because the cold temperatures cause oxidative damage, which is when the apples are exposed to more oxygen than they can absorb.
+If you store apples at cold temperatures for more than two months, they can begin to "grow" brown spots, a type of discoloration called storage scald.
+This occurs because the cold temperatures cause oxidative damage, which means the apples are exposed to more oxygen than they can absorb.

-Preventing Brown Spots
+Preventing Brown Spots on Apples

 Keeping apple trees pruned and maintained can help cut down on fungal diseases.
 Introducing predatory insects, such as parasitic wasps, into your yard is one way to help control insect pests that cause brown spots.
 Pheromone traps can also destroy insect pests.

 Insecticides can be useful as well if used appropriately and in moderation.
 For example, acetamiprid can kill several insect pests on apple trees, and it's ready to use from the spray container in which you purchase it.
 Wait at least seven days to harvest the apples after applying the insecticide and 12 days to reapply the insecticide.